w3c/midgard/DEVELOPMENT.md

 ### `lib/store.js`

-This is a very straightforward access point to CouchDB, built atop the cradle library.
+This is a very straightforward access point to CouchDB, built atop the [cradle][cradle] library.
 When ran directly it creates the DB and sets up the design documents; otherwise it's a library that can be used to access the content of the DB.

 It has simple setup methods that are just used to configure the database. `setupDDocs` can look a little confusing because it is generating view filters based on what's specified in